rachlllg/rachlllg.github.io/docs/_projects/2023-Bird_Song_Classifier_with_Machine_Learning.markdown

     </div>
   </div>
   <p>As mentioned earlier, many different audio features (such as MFCC, RMS, etc) could be extracted and used as features in machine learning models, so I implemented random forest models with 16 different combinations of various features to find the features with the strongest predictive power.
 I also experimented with different framed audio duration (3 seconds with 1 second overlap, 5 seconds with 2.5 seconds overlap, and 8 seconds with 4 seconds overlap) in case the audio frame duration made a difference in the models.</p>
   <p>Summarized below are the feature combinations from the models with the highest validation accuracy for each framed audio duration, with no augmentation.
-All models were generated with 50 estimators, with entropy as the criterion, and with combinations of normalized and average pooled 20 MFCC, 20 melspectrogram, 12 chroma, 1 RMS, 1 spectral Centroid, and/or 5 one-hot encoded continents.</p>
+All models were generated with 50 estimators, with entropy as the criterion, and with combinations of normalized and average pooled (along time axis) 20 MFCC, 20 melspectrogram, 12 chroma, 1 RMS, 1 spectral Centroid, and/or 5 one-hot encoded continents.</p>
   <pre class='csv-table'>
     <table>
       <thead>